Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/death-counter-per-game.md

 * pwnC_Modify
 * pwnC_ShowDeath
 * pwnC_UpdateStream
 >When you enable the OBS GDI Text sub-actions, please make sure your OBS is connected with your Streamer.Bot.
 Check in the Stream Apps Tab under OBS.
-Then you can just select which OBS GDI Text Source you want to update with the death counter value.{.is-info}
+After you made sure your OBS is connected select which OBS GDI Text Source you want to update with the death counter value.{.is-info}

 # Update from pwnedCounter 1.3 to 1.4
 After importing pwnedCounter v1.4 these are the next steps you should take: